 The current fee can be found under Article 2 item 11 of the Rules relating to Fees.
 This fee applies irrespective of the technical field and/or complexity of the case.

-The boards of appeal and the Enlarged Board of Appeal, with their registrars and support services, are no longer integrated into the European Patent Office as Directorate-General 3, but form a separate organisational unit headed by the President of the Boards of Appeal.
+The Boards of Appeal and the Enlarged Board of Appeal, with their registrars and support services, are no longer integrated into the European Patent Office as Directorate-General 3, but form a separate organisational unit headed by the President of the Boards of Appeal.

 The office of President of the Boards of Appeal was created by the 2016 reform.
-As head of the new organisational unit, the President of the Boards of Appeal, who is at the same time Chairman of the Enlarged Board of Appeal, carries out administrative and managerial duties delegated to him by the President of the Office.
-Hierarchically, he is not subordinate to the President of the Office but reports to the Administrative Council on the boards’ activities.
+As head of the new organisational unit, the President of the Boards of Appeal, who is at the same time Chairman of the Enlarged Board of Appeal, carries out administrative and managerial duties delegated to him by the President of the European Patent Office.
+Hierarchically, he is not subordinate to the President of the Office but reports to the Administrative Council on the Boards’ activities.

 The Boards of Appeal Committee (BOAC), which was also called into being as part of the reform, is a subsidiary body of the Administrative Council.
 The BOAC acts as a link between the Administrative Council and the Boards of Appeal, reports to the Administrative Council and provides guidance to the President of the Boards of Appeal on the management and organisation of the Boards of Appeal at a general level, especially with regard to matters of independence and efficiency.